cheesasaurus/v-rising-modding-notes/README.md

 ## ECS

-V Rising is built on [Unity DOTS](https://unity.com/dots), which is an Entity Component System (ECS).
+V Rising is built on [Unity DOTS](https://unity.com/dots), which is an Entity Component System (ECS) framework.

 If you're going to get anywhere, you need to understand the ECS paradigm. https://en.wikipedia.org/wiki/Entity_component_system